nemscep/mac-setup-scripts/README.md

 Files which symlinks are created for:
 * `.zshrc` includes all required path exports, terminal look and feel, etc.
 * `.gitconfig` includes git setup for the terminal
+* `nemscep.zsh-theme` includes default PROMPT setup for zsh

 [NOTE] Where in doubt always ask!\
 I've added a text file `prompt-characters.txt` which explains which symbols should be used when constructing a proper terminal look.

+[Here](https://github.com/ohmyzsh/ohmyzsh/wiki/Customization) you can find a detailed guide for further customising of zsh.

 ### Applications setup
 Applications setup aka a lot of `brew install <app name>` commands divided into yet more topic oriented scripts. \
-_As I am an Android Developer, I've centralised my division to my needs but feel free to create your scripts however you'd like!_ \
+_As I am an Android Developer, I've centralised my division to my needs but feel free to create your scripts however you'd like!_

 Just to make to process more easier to understand.\
 Lets say we want to install `Discord` app.\
 All you have to do is type `brew install discord` and voila, it is installed just like that!\
-For more information to how brew works, or if for some reason the app you want to install is not discoverable visit [homebrew website](https://brew.sh/).\
+For more information to how brew works, or if for some reason the app you want to install is not discoverable visit [homebrew website](https://brew.sh/).

 Scripts which I've created considering their "topic":
 * `android.sh` which consists of all android related applications and dependencies